Akshay582/Teach-Finder-Case-Study/README.md

   npm start
   ```

 - The root page will be empty initially as their is no data to the connected mongo dB database.

-Their will be only two links: `SignUp` and `SignIn`.
-Use the signup to store the credentials of the user into the DB.
-After that sign in and that will create a session for you.
+-Their will be only two links: `SignUp` and `SignIn` initially in the store.

+-Sign Up with valid credentials.
+After signing up successfully, you will be redirected to signin page automatically.

+-After signing in, you will be redirected to the homepage and **you can enter your one liner notes in textbox in homepage and they will appear below the text box**.

 - After signing in, a text box will appear and you can enter data into it, which will immediately appear into the area below.
 The styling is not fancy, very simple.